mixxxdj/manual/source/chapters/user_interface.rst

 * **While paused at Cue point (Cue button lit)**:

-  * Holding down the Cue button track plays from Cue point as long as the button is pressed.
-After releasing the Cue button the track jumps back to Cue point and pauses again.
-You can continue playing by pressing play before releasing the Cue button.
+  * Holding down the Cue button plays the track from the Cue point, as long as the button is pressed.
+After releasing the Cue button, the track jumps back to Cue point and pauses again.
+Continue playback by pressing the Play/Pause button before releasing the Cue button.

   * Tapping the Play/Pause button starts the track at the current position.